-The series is sponsored by BEM Systems and Stevens Center for Environmental Systems.
+The series is sponsored by BEM Systems, Brown and Caldwell, and Stevens Center for Environmental Systems.
 It is organized by the sustainability management master’s program within the Charles V. Schaefer, Jr. School of Engineering & Science.

 More information about these speakers and the series is available on the Sustainability Seminar Series page.
 For those unable to attend seminars in person, the seminars will also be live webcast by Stevens's WebCampus and Blackboard Collaborate and archived on the Schaefer School of Science YouTube channel.

 For more information on the seminar series, or if you would like to give a talk or suggest a speaker, contact Dr. Sarkar at [email protected]